hank-chouu/Lol-game-prediction-shiny/README.md

 # League of Legends game predictoin

-A Shiny app written in R as a final project for Financial Big Data Analysis course.
+A Shiny app (single R script file) written in R as a final project for Financial Big Data Analysis course.

 Data sets are from this kaggle website: (https://www.kaggle.com/gyejr95/league-of-legends-challenger-ranked-games2020)